Geography of Syria: Geographical regions

 The area includes about 185,180 square kilometers of deserts, plains, and mountains.
 It is divided into a coastal zone—with a narrow, double mountain belt enclosing a depression in the west—and a much larger eastern plateau.
 The climate is predominantly dry; about three-fifths of the country has less than 250 mm of rain a year.
 Fertile land is the state's most important natural resource, and efforts have been made to increase the amount of arable land through irrigation projects.

 Coastal plain

 Along the Mediterranean, a narrow coastal plain stretches south from the Turkish border to Lebanon.
 The flatness of this littoral, covered with sand dunes, is broken only by lateral promontories running down from the mountains to the sea.
-The major ports are Latakia and Tartous.
+The major ports are Latakia and Tartus.
 Syria claimed a territorial limit of 35 nmi off its Mediterranean coastline.
 However, in 2003, Syria unilaterally declared its maritime zones, adhering to the 12 nautical miles allowed by the United Nations Law of the Sea.